 Kestrel Nest Box Monitoring

-A partnership with Boise State University supporting one of the largest and longest-running kestrel nest box monitoring programs in North America.
-In part due to the AKP's merger with NestWatch, this program was discontinued after the 2024 breeding season.
+A former partnership with Boise State University (BSU) supporting one of the largest and longest-running kestrel nest box monitoring programs in North America.
+Following the AKP's merger with NestWatch, the program was passed entirely to BSU after the 2024 breeding season.

 Bob, American Kestrel portrait